Stock Trading Platform UK 2023 – Low Fees Platforms Compared

 As you can see from the above, the Copy Trading tool allows you to sit back and actively trade stocks without lifting a finger.
-This means no stock analysis, charting research, or market evaluation!
+This means no stock analysis, charting research, or market evaluation.

-The best online stock broker UK that we came across – eToro, allows you to buy ‘fractional shares’.
+One online stock broker UK that we came across – eToro, allows you to buy ‘fractional shares’.
 This means that you can buy a small fraction of one stock – rather than needing to spend more than your budget allows.
 The minimum investment will vary from platform to platform – but at eToro, it’s just $50.
 That amounts to about £35 at current exchange rates.

 - Let’s say that you wish to invest in Google (Alphabet) stocks